LordDemonos/Quarm.Guide/wiki/kunark/kunarkkeys.md

 All keys are temporary (they disappear if you log out), but they are added to your keyring.
 They do **not** appear in the /keys listed text.
 Their locations are:

 Everywhere:
--[Tallow-marked Candle](https://www.pqdi.cc/item/20511) - any [bottomless feaster](https://www.pqdi.cc/npc/105117),  [bottomless gnawer](https://www.pqdi.cc/npc/105129), or [bottomless devourer](https://www.pqdi.cc/npc/105148) can drop.
+– [Tallow-marked Candle](https://www.pqdi.cc/item/20511) - any [bottomless feaster](https://www.pqdi.cc/npc/105117),  [bottomless gnawer](https://www.pqdi.cc/npc/105129), or [bottomless devourer](https://www.pqdi.cc/npc/105148) can drop.
 This is for access to the North wing.

 North:
--[Sacrificial Robe Clasp](https://www.pqdi.cc/item/20514) - floor, center room (#2 on map).
+– [Sacrificial Robe Clasp](https://www.pqdi.cc/item/20514) - floor, center room (#2 on map).
 This is for key to North Boss [Crypt Keeper](https://www.pqdi.cc/npc/105011).
--[Sigil of the Calendar](https://www.pqdi.cc/item/20512) - drops from the [Crypt Keeper](https://www.pqdi.cc/npc/105011).
+– [Sigil of the Calendar](https://www.pqdi.cc/item/20512) - drops from the [Crypt Keeper](https://www.pqdi.cc/npc/105011).
 This is for access to the West Wing.

 West:
--[Skull-engraved Coin](https://www.pqdi.cc/item/20515) - floor, room past trap (#5 on map).
+– [Skull-engraved Coin](https://www.pqdi.cc/item/20515) - floor, room past trap (#5 on map).
 This is Key to West Boss [Skeletal Procurator](https://www.pqdi.cc/npc/105071).
--[Broken Sacrificial Blade](https://www.pqdi.cc/item/20513) - drops from [Skeletal Procurator](https://www.pqdi.cc/npc/105071).
+– [Broken Sacrificial Blade](https://www.pqdi.cc/item/20513) - drops from [Skeletal Procurator](https://www.pqdi.cc/npc/105071).
 This is for access to South wing.

 South:
--[Coin Depicting Innoruuk](https://www.pqdi.cc/item/20516) - Floor drop in south in the room with 3 spawns on the west side of South approx loc (Y: -705.69, X: -51.92) .
+– [Coin Depicting Innoruuk](https://www.pqdi.cc/item/20516) - Floor drop in south in the room with 3 spawns on the west side of South approx loc (Y: -705.69, X: -51.92) .
 This is key to East Wing (The door between where [Drusella Sathir](https://www.pqdi.cc/npc/105002) spawns, 14 on the map, and the zone-out portal cannot be opened by any key.)

 [![Map_charasis1.jpg](/assets/images/kunarkkey/Map_charasis1.jpg)](/assets/images/kunarkkey/Map_charasis1.jpg)